TaTo30/vue-pdf/.github/ISSUE_TEMPLATE/bug-report-🪲.md

  - vue-pdf: [e.g. 1.9.5]
  - vue: [e.g. 3]

-1. If you are crashing with a rendering issue attach a PDF so we can test.
+1. If you are crashing with a rendering issue attach the PDF file so we can test.
 2. If a code snippet is given better :)